What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 What if the kids don’t listen?

-What if someone gets tired, sandy, muddy, hungry, or overwhelmed?
+What if someone gets tired, sandy, muddy, hungry or overwhelmed?

 What if it all feels like hard work instead of something enjoyable?

-I want to gently reassure you, family photoshoots don’t need to feel stressful or over planned to be meaningful.
+I want to reassure you, family photoshoots don’t need to feel stressful or over planned to be meaningful.
 In fact, the most relaxed family photography sessions in Cornwall are often the ones where families arrive without a long checklist or high expectations.

-This guide isn’t about getting everything right.
+So this guide isn’t about getting everything right.

-It’s here to help you feel prepared, relaxed, and confident.
+It’s here to help you feel prepared, relaxed and confident.
 So you can enjoy your time together while I document your family naturally and honestly.

 What to Bring With You to Your Family Photoshoot